Last update: 02.15.2019

 “TorGuard does not collect or log any data from its Virtual Private Network (VPN) or Proxy services.”

 So far, so good.
 But we’ve been around the proverbial block a few times, and we know that all too often reading the small print will lead to striking revelations.
 In this case, the above claim seems more or less true.
 There’s only the caveat that users are allowed to sign up using personal information.
 If you’re not sure whether that’s a good idea, this next line should clear it up nicely for you:

 “No data is ever provided to a third party unless required to do so by law.”

-For our TorGuard review, we ran some speed tests through locations spread out over the world.
 This was our baseline speed before we launched TorGuard:

 Let’s see what we found with the VPN on: